European hip-hop: Poland

 The Polish hip hop scene began in 1990, when American rappers like MC Hammer ("Please Hammer Don't Hurt 'Em") and Vanilla Ice ("To the Extreme") were popular.
 The first album by a Polish performer was "East on the Mic" by PM Cool Lee, which featured two songs in the Polish language.
 Lee was from Kielce, but Warsaw soon emerged as a center for hip hop, after KOLOR, a radio station, began broadcasting Kolor Shock, hosted by Bogna Świątkowska, Paul Jackson, an African American expatriate, Sylvia Opoku from London, and DJ Volt, whose crew, IKHZ, became performing stars in their own right in 1995.
 Volt also founded the first Polish independent hip hop label, Beat Records.
 Though the label didn't last long, it did introduce groups like Trzyha and Molesta.
 Nowadays there are many subgenres of hip-hop present on the Polish scene and it is almost everywhere in the country.
-People or groups like Peja, Tede, OSTR or Sokol with his many projects such as WWO are the most recognizable rappers in Poland.
+People or groups like Peja, Tede, OSTR, Sokol or AbradAb with his many projects such as Kaliber 44 are the most recognizable rappers in Poland.

 Polish hip-hop artists are well-known performers across Europe, especially in the Eastern Bloc.
 Many rappers from Poland are collaborating with artists from Europe, the US and even Cuba.